apoingko/dev-exam/README.md

 This is a laravel project, xampp

-1. copy enite project to htdocs
+1. copy entire project to htdocs
 2. create database in localhost/phpmyadmin name = laraemployee
 //there is a sql file in the repo called laraemployee.sql
 3. import laraemployee.sql to database